Q: I want to file for bankruptcy this year. Should I pay off the small bills that I can afford to pay before I file bankruptcy?

 With this new version of the credit score, FICO says its will disregard collection accounts and other dings on your credit file when the original balance owed was under $100.
 “The logic there,” says FICO’s Tom Quinn, “is that for small dollar amounts, like a collection notice from a public library system, the (credit scoring) model will now bypass those and not consider those to be negative.

 Any kind of derogatory public information that’s less than $100” will be excluded, Quinn adds.
 This certainly has the potential to help boost your FICO score if it was impacted by such a blemish.
+If you are thinking about filing bankruptcy there may be bills that you think you should pay off first.
+Here are a few tips before you pay off anything.

 However, even with FICO saying it won’t use those small accounts in its scoring methodology, the debts nonetheless remain on your credit file, and some lenders may require that you resolve those issues or pay off those debts before approving you for credit or a loan you may want in the future.